Why Receivables Returns Matter to Investors

-Investing Lesson 3 - Analyzing a Balance Sheet
+Investing Lesson: Analyzing a Balance Sheet

 Receivable Turns Calculation

-Credit Sales1 ÷ Average Accounts Receivables
+Credit Sales1 ÷ Average Accounts Receivables = Accounts receivable turns

-1: Credit sales are found on the income statement, not the balance sheet
+(1) Credit sales are found on the income statement, not the balance sheet

 An Example of Calculating Receivable Turns

-To see if customers are paying on time, we need to look for the income statement.
-It is normally found within a page or two of the balance sheet in the annual report or 10K.
-With the income statement in front of you, look for an item called "Credit Sales" (if you can't find it, there is an item called "Total Sales" which is acceptable but not as accurate).
+To see if customers are paying on time, you need to look for the income statement.
+It is normally found within a page or two of the balance sheet in a company's annual report or 10K.
+With the income statement in front of you, look for an item called "Credit Sales" (if you can't find it, you can use total sales which is acceptable, but not as accurate).

 Credit Sales of $15,608,300 ÷ Average Receivables = $1,180,893

 Once you calculate this number, finding out the number of days it takes for customers to pay their bills is simple.
 Since there are 365 days in a year and the company gets 13.2173 turns per year, take 365 ÷ 13.2173.
-The answer is the number of days it takes the average customer to pay (in H.F.'s case, we come up with 27.61).
+The answer is the number of days it takes the average customer to pay (in H.F.'s case, you should come up with 27.61).

 Sample Receivable Turns Calculation Data

 H.F.
-Beverages Financial Statement Excerpt|
+Beverages Financial Statement Excerpt: